Learning Track

 icon: str | None = None

-class DropdownDirective(BengalDirective):
+class DropdownHandler:

-TOKEN_TYPE = "dropdown"
+token_type: ClassVar[str] = "dropdown"

-OPTIONS_CLASS = DropdownOptions
+options_class: ClassVar[type[DropdownOptions]] = DropdownOptions

-def parse_directive(self, title, options, content, children, state):
+def parse(self, name, title, options, content, children, location):

-# options is now a DropdownOptions instance
+# options is a DropdownOptions instance (frozen — read, don't mutate)

-return DirectiveToken(
+return Directive(

-"title": title or "Details",
+title=title or "Details",

 )

-CONTRACT (Optional)
+contract (Optional)

-Define valid parent-child nesting relationships:
+Define valid parent-child nesting relationships withDirectiveContract:

-from bengal.directives import DirectiveContract
+from bengal.parsing.backends.patitas.directives import DirectiveContract

-class StepDirective(BengalDirective):
+class StepHandler:

-TOKEN_TYPE = "step"
+token_type: ClassVar[str] = "step"

-This ensures :::{step} can only appear inside :::{steps}.
+This ensures :::{step} is only valid inside :::{steps}.
+A ContractViolationis raised when nesting rules are broken.

 Methods to Implement

-title: str, # Text after directive name
+title=title, # Optional text after the directive name

-children: list, # Parsed child tokens
+children=tuple(children), # Parsed child blocks

 )